-Even if you previously planned a Disney World vacation, the process has continued evolving over the last few years.
-Use our updated, free printable Disney World planning timeline to make planning easier and in-depth details below to plan the best 2023 or 2024 Disney World vacation.
+Even if you previously planned a Disney World vacation, the process has evolved over the last few years.
+Use our updated, free printable Disney World planning timeline to make planning your 2024 Disney World vacation easy.

 Subscribe to my email list to receive a printable checklist version of this Disney World planning timeline plus my park bag packing list.

 6 to 8 Months Before A Disney World Trip